youtube/yt_channel_section_targeter/README.md

 the project link highlighted in blue.
 This brings you to the associated project's control panel.

-On the left, click *Dashboard* and find *Calendar API* on the right.
+On the left, click *Library* and find *YouTube Data API* on the right.
 Click it and then click *Enable* on top.

 On the left of the website, click *Credentials* and copy the *Client ID* shown on the right with the format "xxxx-xxxxxxxx.apps.googleusercontent.com".